nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 What's the solution?

+TODO
+We need to make the leap to abstraction.
 We need a means of tracking and updating the index of the "known minimum value".

 TODO
 In this scenario, `1` is our first "known minimum value", but we can see that `9` is less than `10`, so we need to compare the "known minimum value" to the next value in each iteration and update accordingly.
 Let's refer to the "known minimum value" as `min`.